jenniejuvvan/Mod11_AIML_Capstone/README.md

 * Supply Chain Data: Order processing, delivery, and fulfillment details.
 This dataset provides a holistic view of customer interactions, enabling robust classification modeling.
 DataCo SMART SUPPLY CHAIN FOR BIG DATA ANALYSIS - Mendeley Data

-I will be using Classification type ML models and Regression type ML models against the Neural Network models with the same dataset.
-This project aims to compare 9 popular machine learning classifiers and 7 regressors type machine learning models and measure their performance against neural network models to find out which machine learning model performs better.
-This project aims to compare 9 popular machine learning classifiers and 7 regressors type machine learning models and measure their performance against neural network models to find out which machine learning model performs better.
-Since the dataset used is related to supply chain important parameters are identified and the machine learning models are trained with the dataset for detection of fraud transactions, late delivery of orders, sales revenue and quantity of products which customer orders.
-The machine learning classifiers used in this project are Logistic Regression,Linear Discriminant Analysis, Gaussian Naive Bayes, Support Vector Machines, k - Nearest Neighbors, Random Forest classification, Extra Trees classification, Extreme Gradient Boosting, Decision Tree classification for fraud detection and to predict late delivery on the basis accuracy, recall score and F1 score.
-The regression models used are Lasso, Ridge, Light Gradient boosting, Random Forest regression, Extreme Gradient Boosting regression, Decision Tree Regression, and Linear Regression to predict sales and quantity of the products required which are compared with mean absolute error (MAE) and root mean square error (RMSE).

 #### Methodology